hewi0071/MoE_Bar_Replacer/README.md

 I have made a .wotmod as well as included the regular res\_mods folder for those who want to fiddle.
 So just copy the mod type of choice into your server's current version.

-I have also included scripts for the T110E5 and 59 Patton which move the MoE to where I feel WG should put them.
-I will include a how-to on how to change this for your favourite tank too.

 If any errors occur in your game after installing this modification, please try uninstalling the mod.
 If the game does not continue to function after uninstalling, please try re-installing the game

 Do not attempt to modify this further unless you know what you are doing, or are willing to reinstall the game (if it comes to it).